You are currently viewing What are Staging Server Environments in e-Learning?

 Finally, you can debug and test everything slowly at your own time.
 You don’t get hurt, it’s not like a movie where you have 30 seconds to take apart the bomb or try something right.
 You can go ahead, take your time little by little, get your stuff ready the way you like it, your quality, your voice, everything the way you like.

 Then do you actually deploy?
-This is because if you were messing around with the production server, you might have to feel bad and do it at night.
+This is because if you were messing around with the production server, you might feel bad and do it at night.
 What if your students are from another location?
 We’re using your system.
 So with the staging server, you take your time.
 You verify it.

 You tweak it whenever you’re ready.
 You ship it over and you can have it ready.
 You can let it soak for a few days and then you decide that you’re going to launch on Friday night and bring everything over.
 All right, so that’s pretty cool with no pressure.
 You can just go ahead and experiment, get it right.
 Then whenever you’re ready, you launch into production.